Avatar

 Sep 2017 – Aug 2018

-Laboratory Scientist, Nairobi Hospital
+Laboratory Scientist, The Nairobi Hospital

 Provided clinical laboratory support across pre-analytical and administrative workflows.
 Responsibilities included phlebotomy and sample collection, lab front-office coordination, customer service and ensuring timely and accurate distribution of specimens to relevant laboratory departments.